zhaoweiguo/knowledge.bkg/source/2cores/theorys/laws/conway'slaw.rst

     There is never enough time to do something right, but there is always enough time to do it over o> A task can never be done perfectly, even with unlimited time, but there is always time to complete a task

+    Satisficing v.
+Sacrificing  -- Eric Hollnagel, 2009 -> Satisficing is explained as a consequence of limited cognitive capacity.
+    -> Sacrificing is explained as a consequence of the intractability of the work environment
+    1. Problem too complicated?
+Ignore details.
+    2. Not enough resources?
+Give up features.
+    Increasing Intractability
+    1. Systems grow too large
+    2. Rate of change increases
+    3. Overall expectations keep rising

 Law 3::

     There is a homomorphism from the linear graph of a system to the linear graph of its design organization o> Homomorphism exists between linear systems and linear organizational structures

+    homomorphism    - Eric S. Raymond, 1991
+    “If you have four groups working on a compiler, you'll get a 4-pass compiler.”

 Law 4::

     The structures of large systems tend to disintegrate during development, qualitatively more so than small systems o> A large system organization is easier to decompose than a smaller one

+    Disintegration: Reason #1
+    “The realization that the system will be large, together with organization pressures, make irresistible the temptation to assign too many people to a design effort” Brooks’ Law:
+    Adding manpower to a late software project makes it later   -- Fred Brooks, 1975 Intercommunication formula: n(n − 1) / 2

+    Disintegration: Reason #2
+    Application of the conventional wisdom of management to a large design organization causes its communication structure to disintegrate.
+    Dunbar’s Number   -- Robin Dunbar, 1992
+    A measurement of the “cognitive limit to the number of individuals with whom any one person can maintain stable relationships.

+    Disintegration: Reason #3
+    “Homomorphism insures that the structure of the system will reflect the disintegration which has occurred in the design organization.”

 参考